 Duke, who is having a busy schedule since turning full-time royal, declared the results fantastic and remarked: “I feel like its exam results day”.
 The study revealed an increased awareness of mental health between February and May this year following the royals’ campaign, with a total of 1.5 million more people talking about the subject.
 It also noticed an increase of 12% of people talking about their own mental health.

 After the great success of phase 1 of Mental Health campaign, it was announced by Kensington Palace that the Royal Foundation of the Duke and Duchess of Cambridge and Prince Harry is investing £2 million to establish a new start-up for digital mental health innovation, which will develop new digital tools to help people have conversations about mental health.
 It is the largest single grant from the Foundation since it began in 2011.
 Working with Heads together partners, The Foundation will also invest in programmes in schools, workplaces, and the defence community.

-The Phase 2 of this campaign will be led by will be led by CEO Victoria Hornby and a board made up of leading technology experts.
-The start-up will prioritise tools that could be beneficial to young people particularly who are more likely to seek advice and help online and on their phones.
+Phase 2 of this campaign will be led by CEO Victoria Hornby and a board made up of leading technology experts.
+The start-up will prioritise tools that could be beneficial to young people, particularly who are more likely to seek advice and help online and on their phones.

-For tonight’s reception, Duchess Kate chose a very regal and poised Temperley London’s ‘Eclipse’ Lace Dress from label’s Autumn 2017 collection in Iris hue.
+For tonight’s reception, Catherine chose a very regal and poised Temperley London’s ‘Eclipse’ Lace Dress from label’s Autumn 2017 collection in Iris hue.

-Kiki McDonough blue topaz and diamond drop earrings available for £2,916.67 in white gold earrings complemented the whole look.
+Kiki McDonough blue topaz and diamond drop earrings available for £2,916.67 in white gold earrings complimented the whole look.